Malak-Mansour/Language_In_RobNav/README.md

 ## Usage
 To Run the experiments please run the following code,
-- {model_name}: Your deployed model name.
+- {model_name}: your deployed model name.
 Use "custom-gpt" for any openai model
 - {output_folder_of_model}: what you want to call the folder that the output results are saved into
 - {number_of_trajectories}: number of trajectories that the robot will take from the map
 - {--translated}: write --translated if you want to use the Arabic translated dataset, and remove it if you will be using the english dataset